- Brand name

 To break tablet, place on a hard surface with score facing upwards and press gently on the tablet with your thumb.

-ATIVAN 1 mg and 2.5 mg tablets are packed in blister packs.
+ATIVAN 1 mg and 2.5 mg tablets are supplied in blister packs or glass bottles in Australia.
 Each pack contains 50 tablets.

 - magnesium stearate